sci-comp/SceneBuilder/README.md

 	`res://Data/SceneBuilderCollections`

-Note: This folder path is hard coded into the scene builder dock.
+This folder path is hard coded into the scene builder dock.

 2. Create a CollectionNames resource at the following location by first creating a new Resource, then by attaching the script: `scene_builder_collections.gd`,